theubie/complex_memory/README.md

 *  Dynamic insertion of keywords only takes input from your *most recent message*.
 If you do not mention a keyword in your most recent message, the keyword will be unloaded from the `context`.
 You can check the `Always active` box mid-conversation if you decide you want to permanently include a keyword.
 *  The examples above were with the `alpaca-native-4bit` model.
 There were times it *did not* take the keywords into consideration.
 This is *the model being jank*, not the extension.
 You may have to `regenerate` responses to get exactly what you're looking for.

-Memory is currently stored in its own files and is based on the character selected.
-I am thinking of maybe storing them inside the character json to make it easy to create complex memory setups that can be more easily shared.
+Memory is stored in side of the character's json file.
+This allows you to share characters with memories intact.
+The character is still completely usable without the extension, as the extra data in the json is ignored by text-generation-webui.